 Day 20 Hue

-As the former imperial capital of Vietnam, Hue holds the treasures of Vietnam's royal past and is a curious mix of bustling streets and tranquil settings.
+Imperial capital and has a curious mix of bustling streets and tranquil enclaves.

-You have a free afternoon to explore.
-The Dong Ba market, which sells everything imaginable, is a great place to spend some time.
+Perhaps visit the Dong Ba Market, which sells everything imaginable and is a great place to spend some time.

 - Hue - Imperial citadel - VND150000